jupyterhub/jupyterhub/docs/source/reference/server-api.md

 ## Waiting for a server

-If you are starting a server via the API, there's a good change you want to know when it's ready.
+If you are starting a server via the API, there's a good chance you want to know when it's ready.
-There are two ways to do with:
+There are two ways to do this:

 1. {ref}`Polling the server model <polling>`
 2. the {ref}`progress API <progress>`